monarchwadia/site-chat-rag/gripenotes.md

 - Created sidebar,dropdown,newtab views.
 Moved styles to common.css.
 - Did a lot of mucking around in the build process to make things work smoothly.
 Now they're working smoothly.
 - Persistence and communication now working through Dexie.

+I should probably remove the `copyFiles`... or reduce it to just copy `manifest.json`

+Also, should I include `"externally_connectable": {"ids": []}` in manifest.json to stop other extensions from connecting to this one?
+Will that increase security?
+Have not added, for now.
+Maybe add back in later, once app is working...

+- Messaging between content script and components now working!

+Turned out the right formula was to use `chrome.tabs.sendMessage(<tabId>, <message>)` from the content script to the background script, and then `chrome.runtime.onMessage.addListener` in the background script to send the message to the components.